raomaster/java-microservice/README.md

 Using REST Template to handle the Backend response Using Rest Controllers for Rest
 USing Properties vars for ENVS (it's can be changed when build or call de Docker image).
+Using Kubernetes with:
+    -pods, labels, ReplicationControllers, and Services

 Run

     mvn clean spring-boot:run

+Run in diferent port so it doesn't collide with the backend service (running in port 8080)

+    mvn clean spring-boot:run -Dserver.port=9090

 ## The Backend (with maven wildfly)

 Backend using servlet, code from book.
+I update jaeger-version to 1.5 and refactor BackendHttpServlet.java using new methods and implement try catch (IOException) in doGet Method.

 Run: